josedv82/NBA_Schedule_XGBoost_Classifier/README.md

 * To train the model I used 20 seasons of NBA data (2000-19).
 * I also ran the model on 2021 season data to check its performance given some of the differences in schedule related to COVID.

+#### Metrics:
+* Game Outcome (model target)
+* Distance Travelled.
+Distance travelled over "X" time windows for both teams in a game.
+* Time Zone Shifts.
+Number of time zone shifs over "X" time windows for both teams in a game.
+* Games Played.
+Games played over "X" time windows for both teams.
+* Rest Days.
+Number of rest days prior to a game for both teams.
+* Location.
+Home or Away.
+* Win %.
+Winning % for each team.

 #### The model:
 * This notebook implements an [XGBoost](https://xgboost.readthedocs.io/en/latest/) model.
 I used the [{h2o}](https://www.h2o.ai/products/h2o/) package in R to build, train and evaluate the model.